Verifying Learning-Based Robotic Navigation Systems: Experimental Evaluation

 \mysubsection{Model Selection.} In this set of experiments, we used verification to assess our trained models.
-Recall that we used each of the three training methods (DDQN, Reinforce, PPO) to train $260$ models, for a total of $780$ policies.
+Specifically, we used each of the three training algorithms (DDQN, Reinforce, PPO) to train $260$ models, creating a total of $780$ models.
 For each of these, we verified six properties of interest: three collision properties (\forwardCollision, \leftCollision, \rightCollision), and three loop properties (\alternatingLoop, \leftCycle, \rightCycle), as described in Section~\ref{sec:PropertiesAndPolicySelection}.
 This gives a total of $4680$ verification queries.
 We ran all queries with a \timeout value of $12$ hours and a \memout limit of $2G$; the results are summarized in Table~\ref{table:results:VerificationResults}.
-The single-step collision queries usually terminated after a few seconds, and the $2$-step queries encoding an alternating loop usually terminated after a few minutes.
-The $12$-step cycle queries, which are more complex, usually ran for a few hours. $9.6\%$ of all queries hit the \timeout limit (all from the $12$-step cycle category), and none of the queries hit the \memout limit.\footnote{We note that $2$ queries failed due to internal errors in Marabou.}
+The single-step collision queries usually terminated within seconds, and the $2$-step queries encoding an \alternatingLoop usually terminated within minutes.
+The $12$-step cycle queries, which are more complex, usually ran for a few hours. $9.6\%$ of all queries hit the \timeout limit (all from the $12$-step cycle category), and none of the queries hit the \memout limit.\footnote{We note that two queries failed due to internal errors in \marabou.}

 Our results exposed various differences between the trained models.
 Specifically, of the $780$ models checked, $752$ (over $96\%$) violated at least one of the single-step collision properties.
 These $752$ collision-prone models include \textit{all} $260$ DDQN-trained models, $256$ Reinforce models, and $236$ PPO models.
-Furthermore, when we conducted a model filtering process based on all six properties (three collision types, and three types of infinite loops), we discovered that $778$ models out of the total of $780$ (over $99.7\%$!) violated at least one property.
-The only $2$ models which passed our filtering process were trained by the PPO algorithm.
+Furthermore, when we conducted a model filtering process based on all six properties (three collisions and three infinite loops), we discovered that $778$ models out of the total of $780$ (over $99.7\%$!) violated at least one property.
+The only two models that passed our filtering process were trained by the PPO algorithm.